HUD Nominee Dr. Ben Carson Says Substandard Housing Conditions ‘Lead To Health Problems’

 The Secretary of Housing and Urban Development nominee of President-elect Donald J. Trump, Dr. Ben Carson, presented his self-described “logic and common sense” to the lawmaking panel tasked with dissecting his brain on Thursday, and as evidenced from media reports regarding the confirmation hearing on Capitol Hill, Dr. Carson does appear to be “a highly accomplished” person, as Senator Elizabeth Warren stated during the discussion as well as having a “heart for humanity,” as expressed by Senator David Perdue.

-After presenting his personal background to the Senate Banking, Housing and Urban Affairs panel, Dr. Carson also found opportunities to explain and even warn the lawmaking officials that substandard housing conditions ‘”lead to health problems such as asthma, lead poisoning, heart disease, and neurological disorders.”
+After presenting his personal background to the Senate Banking, Housing and Urban Affairs panel, Dr. Carson also found opportunities to explain and even warn the lawmaking officials that substandard housing conditions “lead to health problems such as asthma, lead poisoning, heart disease, and neurological disorders.”

 As the former head of pediatric neurosurgery at Johns Hopkins Children’s Center in Baltimore, Dr. Carson has witnessed these health problems first-hand he said.
 But he also discussed the situations on tribal lands, homeless veterans as well as the general situation of squalor and dilapidation.